ktrachtova/perseqpipe/README.md

 ## 🎺 Credits

-PerSeqPIPE pipeline is written by Karolina Trachtova (karolina.trachtova@ceitec.muni.cz).
+PerSeqPIPE pipeline is written and maintaned by Karolina Trachtova (karolina.trachtova@ceitec.muni.cz).

+## ⁉️ Reporting issues

+To report bugs or request additional features, please open a new [issue](https://github.com/ktrachtova/perseqpipe/issues).
+In case the problem is time-sensitive, you can also write directly to Karolina Trachtova (karolina.trachtova@ceitec.muni.cz) and we will try to adress the issue as fast as possible.

 ## 📎 Citations